 This Centre administers the conjoint PhD, ThD, ThM, non-conjoint PhD, and non-conjoint MA programs.
-(Note: the non-conjoint PhD and the ThD are no longer accepting new students.
-It is hoped that the non-conjoint MA will be replaced by a conjoint MA.)
-The academic administrators of the GCTS are Professor Jerry Skira of Regis College, the Director; and Professor Bradley McLean of Knox College, the Graduate Coordinator.
+(Note: the non-conjoint PhD and MA programs are no longer accepting new students.)
+The academic administrators of the GCTS are Professor Jaroslav Skira of Regis College, the Director; and Professor Bradley McLean of Knox College, the Graduate Coordinator.

 - The Centre for the Study of Ministry

 This Centre administers the Doctor of Ministry program.
-The academic administrator is Professor Joseph Schner of Regis College, the Director.
-Read more about the Centre, here.
+The academic administrator is Dr. Sarah Travis of Knox College, the Interim Director.
+Read more about the Centre here.

-The effectiveness of TST’s governance is monitored by the Institutional Evaluation Committee of the Board.
-It is also evaluated every ten years as part of the process of the renewal of TST’s accreditation with Association of Theological Schools in the United States and Canada.
+The effectiveness of TST’s governance is evaluated every ten years as part of the process of the renewal of TST’s accreditation with Association of Theological Schools in the United States and Canada.